packetgeek/gleebox_recipes/lock_the_screen.md

     print "</body></html>";

-Note: above assumes that you have Apache properly installed and configured such that it only listens on 127.0.0.1.
+Note: above assumes that you have Apache properly installed and configured so that it only listens on 127.0.0.1.